 He was "able to manipulate their minds through this regime of abuse," the force said.

-His daughter, who was born into the group in 1983, was kept in conditions amounting to slavery and had extremely limited contact with the outside world until she fled two years ago aged 30.
+His daughter, who was born into the group in 1983, was kept in conditions amounting to slavery and had extremely limited contact with the outside world until she fled two years ago at the age of 30.

 Balakrishnan was convicted at London's Southwark Crown Court on Friday of cruelty to a child and false imprisonment with regard to his daughter.
 He was found guilty of 12 other charges including rape, indecent assault and actual bodily harm against the other two women.